turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Buy Functionality

 This is the main function for the marketplace where users can buy the listed NFTs on the marketplace.
 Buyers can attach some NEAR as payment and the contract will automatically send the payment to the seller and update the token ownership to the buyer.
-We'll also create a simple transaction fee or commission for the smart contract developer, in this example we'll take a 5% cut for every sales made via the smart contract.
+We'll also create a simple transaction fee or commission for the smart contract developer, in this example we'll take a 5% cut for every sale made via the smart contract.

 First, let's setup a constant for our commission.
 You can write this constant at the top of `main.ts` in the `DATA TYPES AND STORAGE` section.